michaeltopper1/michaeltopper1.github.io/content/authors/admin/_index.md

 title: Michael Topper
 ---

-I am a 3rd-year PhD student at the University of California, Santa Barbara in the economics department.
+I am a third-year PhD student at the University of California, Santa Barbara in the economics department.
 My research focuses on the economics of crime.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Michael_Topper.pdf" "newtab" >}}CV{{< /staticref >}}.